sangaline/wayback-machine-scraper/README.md

 # The Wayback Machine Scraper and Scrapy Middleware

-This project consists of two tools that can be used to scrape or download website data as it appears in [archive.org](http://archive.org)'s [Wayback Machine](https://archive.org/web/).
+This project consists of a command-line utility `wayback-machine-scraper` that can be used to scrape or download website data as it appears in [archive.org](http://archive.org)'s [Wayback Machine](https://archive.org/web/).
 This can be useful if you're trying to scrape a site that has scraping measures that make direct scraping impossible or prohibitively slow.
 It's also useful if you want to scrape a website as it appeared at some point in the past or to scrape information that changes over time.